 The bus departs from the airport promptly at 4 pm each opening Sunday.
-Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi (the bus cannot wait).
+Those who are flying should aim to arrive before 3 pm or risk having to make the very expensive trip by taxi (the bus cannot wait for you and there are no other public transportation options; the cost of this trip by taxi is around $175 + tip).
 Those who cannot arrive or depart in time on the same day as the bus are suggested to stay at one of the hotels near the airport, especially those which offer free airport shuttles.
 The return trip is made on the closing Sunday morning of each week, with the charter bus arriving to the airport by approximately 12 noon.
 Departing flights should be scheduled to leave no earlier than 2 pm.

 Participants wishing to drive can either meet/park at Norfolk airport and take the charter bus at 4 pm (also the best option for dealing with rental cars), or drive to a meeting point in Corolla by 6 pm where they can park (for a fee) and join the others for the remaining trip out to the house.
 Finally, those adventurous enough to try beach driving in a four-wheel drive vehicle can find more information here.